ev1stensberg/techblog/src/posts/13-blog-from-js-to-cljs.md

 **Powerful language - immutable data, data manipulation, macros, great design** are some of the often highlighted strengths of Clojure(Script).
 We already use seamless-immutable to decrease defect likelihood, however imperfect it is by definition, being added to a deeply mutable language, and we use Lodash extensively when processing data.
 Clojure gives us a much better alternatives to both.
 We can limit boilerplate through the all-powerful macros (that, hopefully, somebody else has written :-)).
 And, last but not least, Clojure is a language with a very well thought-through design, whose pieces generally fit very well together.
 It is not perfect, but few have got closer to perfection so far.
 That is contrary to JavaScript, whose design - despite some great ideas - is somewhat messy and that keeps growing somewhat organically.
 [Clojure codebases reportedly tend to be visibly smaller](https://medium.freecodecamp.org/a-real-world-comparison-of-front-end-frameworks-with-benchmarks-e1cb62fd526c) than those in Java or JavaScript, and code size is one of the key factors determining the amount of defects, so we can hope we will get a lower defect rate.

 **JVM** Personally, I believe that JVM has superior monitoring and observability capabilities to Node, though I am obviously biased by me experience.
 So I prefer to have that on the server-side.

+**Easier to get help** - Clojure(Script) has a very active and helpful community.
+When I have a Java or JavaScript problem, I can ask at StackOverflow.
+With Clojure I can also ask at its awesome [mailing list](https://groups.google.com/d/forum/clojure) (frequented by core developers and all famous people and creators) and, for even a more timely advice, use the [Clojurians Slack](clojurians.slack.com) instant messaging (with channels devoted also to individual libraries and tools, frequented by the authors).
+It has never disappointed me (and I learn a lot by following them).

 #### Cons